karim-aloulou/Comments-Classification-NLP/README.md

 !!
 Note that other models were put as commented because LSTM was the better to predict and no need to run others for better ressources management.

-!!
-Note that other models was put as commented because LSTM was the better to predict and no need to run others for better ressources management.

 ## Project Structure
 - Project